KezzyNgotho/Chimoney-Ambassadors/README.md

 ## Feedback

-Your feedback is essential for the continuous improvement of this repository.
+Your feedback is essential for the continuous improvement of this program.
 If you have any suggestions, ideas, or concerns, please don't hesitate to open an issue.

 You can also submit your feedback to this [anonymous form](https://forms.gle/wEviLeD2VskozTmB8).